chicio/chicio.github.io/_posts/2017-08-25-how-to-calculate-reflection-vector.md

 normal.

 Now we are ready for our demonstration :sunglasses:.
-From the law of reflaction reported above we know that:
+From the law of refraction reported above we know that:

 $$\Theta_R=\Theta_L$$